 I thought you might be interested in some general information about the Metals and Materials that I use in my jewelry.
 I’ve also included some tips on taking care of your jewelry.
-You can find more information under the “Jewelry Care” tab
+You can find more information under the “Jewelry Care” tab on the Home Page.

 - Fine silver is 99.9% pure silver.
 It will tarnish very slowly but I store it in sealed plastic bags,